SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-extension-starter-parent/smartcosmos-extension-archetype/README.md

 Either create a MySQL database with this database name/user name/user password combination, or adjust this part of objects.yml to match an existing empty MySQL database.

-THIS SECTION NEEDS TO BE ADJUSTED TO MATCH NEW PACKAGING SCHEME

-To start the server, run the following command:
+To start the server, run the following command from example-server-extension (ROOT.jar is your Objects application jarfile):

 ```
-java -jar target/foo-extension-1.0-SNAPSHOT.jar server src/main/resources/objects.yml
+java -cp path/to/your/ROOT.jar:target/example-server-extension-0.1.0-SNAPSHOT.jar net.smartcosmos.objects.app.ObjectsApplication server src/main/resources/objects.yml
 ```

 Open http://localhost:8080 in a browser, and you should see a page which includes the following text: